bsergeev/fea-shaders/README.md

 The resulting executable will be in _build.Linux_ or _build.Windows_.

-IMPORTANT: On Windows, it's better to pass your Qt location to CMake by editing _build.sh_ to contain the right pass as the value of `Qt5_DIR` in line 41.
+IMPORTANT: On Windows, it's better to pass your Qt location to CMake by editing _build.sh_ to contain the right path as the value of `Qt5_DIR` in line 41.